-Post Occupancy Evaluation is the architectural process of documenting stakeholders’ testable observations about buildings and recommending building solutions and ways of using them in support of productivity and wellbeing.
+Post Occupancy Evaluation is the architectural process for finding out from all stakeholders about how buildings support productivity and wellbeing.

 Recommendations are generated in evaluations for building solutions and ways of using them to improve work and wellbeing.
 These recommendations can be applicable to the subject buildings and future buildings.
 The recommendations are based on stakeholders’ testable observations about building use.